JayKowski/to-do-list/README.md

 ## About the project

+This project is designed to be used as a mobile app.
-This project implements a to-do list.
+It implements a to-do list.
 It's built entirely on JavaScript, HTML and CSS.

 ## Features